devopshq/artifactory-cleanup/README.md

 - Use CI servers or cron-like utilities to run `artifactory-cleanup` every day (or every hour).
 TeamCity and GitHub have built-in support and show additional logs format
 - Do not save credentials in the configuration file, use environment variables.
+- Use `--ignore-not-found` flag to ignore errors when the repository is not found
+- If you want to run with threads, use `--worker-count=<WORKER_NUM>` flag.
+By default, it uses 1 thread.

 ## Commands ##